Audio system measurements

-Audio system measurements are a means of quantifying system performance.
+Audio system measurements are used to quantify audio system performance.
 These measurements are made for several purposes.
-Designers take measurements so that they can specify the performance of a piece of equipment.
+Designers take measurements to specify the performance of a piece of equipment.
 Maintenance engineers make them to ensure equipment is still working to specification, or to ensure that the cumulative defects of an audio path are within limits considered acceptable.
 Audio system measurements often accommodate psychoacoustic principles to measure the system in a way that relates to human hearing.

 Subjectivity and frequency weighting

 Subjectively valid methods came to prominence in consumer audio in the UK and Europe in the 1970s, when the introduction of compact cassette tape, dbx and Dolby noise reduction techniques revealed the unsatisfactory nature of many basic engineering measurements.
 The specification of weighted CCIR-468 quasi-peak noise, and weighted quasi-peak wow and flutter became particularly widely used and attempts were made to find more valid methods for distortion measurement.

 Measurements based on psychoacoustics, such as the measurement of noise, often use a weighting filter.
 It is well established that human hearing is more sensitive to some frequencies than others, as demonstrated by equal-loudness contours, but it is not well appreciated that these contours vary depending on the type of sound.
 The measured curves for pure tones, for instance, are different from those for random noise.
 The ear also responds less well to short bursts, below 100 to 200 ms, than to continuous sounds such that a quasi-peak detector has been found to give the most representative results when noise contains click or bursts, as is often the case for noise in digital systems.
 For these reasons, a set of subjectively valid measurement techniques have been devised and incorporated into BS, IEC, EBU and ITU standards.
 These methods of audio quality measurement are used by broadcast engineers throughout most of the world, as well as by some audio professionals, though the older A-weighting standard for continuous tones is still commonly used by others.

 No single measurement can assess audio quality.
 Instead, engineers use a series of measurements to analyze various types of degradation that can reduce fidelity.
 Thus, when testing an analogue tape machine it is necessary to test for wow and flutter and tape speed variations over longer periods, as well as for distortion and noise.
 When testing a digital system, testing for speed variations is normally considered unnecessary because of the accuracy of clocks in digital circuitry, but testing for aliasing and timing jitter is often desirable, as these have caused audible degradation in many systems.